 Downsides

-• Fumes are very harsh, don't forget to open all the windows!
+- Fumes are very harsh, don't forget to open the windows if you do this indoors!

 Hydrogen Peroxide

-The go-to for sterilizing grow bags, fabric pots, cell packs, and fabric planters.
+Hydrogen peroxide, aka H2O2, is the go-to for sterilizing grow bags, fabric pots, cell packs, and fabric planters.
+Every gardener should have a supply of hydrogen peroxide at the ready for sterilizing garden equipment.

-Mix 2 parts water to 1 part H2O2 and use as a soak or a spray
+Mix 2 parts water to 1 part hydrogen peroxide and use as a soak or a spray on grow bags and fabric pots to sterilize.

 Boiling

 Don't do this.
 People sometimes suggest it, but use warm soapy water instead.
-Boiling water can disintegrate the fibers of the bags, especially if they're not a nylon weave bag.
+Boiling water can disintegrate the fibers of the grow bags, especially if they're recycled fabric rather than a more durable woven nylon bag.

 Sunlight / UV